ucsd-progsys/liquidhaskell/README.md

 Total Haskell
 --------------

 LiquidHaskell provides a total Haskell flag that checks both totallity and termination of the program, overriding a potential no-termination flag.

-    liquid --total-Haskel test.hs
+    liquid --total-Haskell test.hs

 Lazy Variables